-1. A piece of a physical circuitry component that governs signal flow.
+1. A switch is a piece of a physical circuitry component that governs the signal flow.
 Having a switch or toggle switch allows a connection to be opened or closed.
 When opened the switch allows a signal or power to flow through the connection.
 When closed the switch stops the flow and breaks the circuit connection.

-2. On a network, a switch is a hardware device that filters and forwards packets through the network, but often not capable of much more.
+2. On a network, a switch is a hardware device that filters and forwards network packets, but often not capable of much more.
 The first network device that was added to the Internet was a switch called the IMP, which helped send the first message on October 29, 1969.
 A network switch is more advanced than a hub but not as advanced as a router.
-In the picture to the right, is an example of a SMC EZ Switch, a 10/100 network switch.
+The picture shows an example of a NETGEAR 5 port switch.

-3. A button or lever that can be switched to turn a device on or off.
+3. A switch is also a button or lever that can be switched to turn a device on or off.

 4. With a computer keyboard, a switch is what is beneath each key that gives the key a response when pressed.
 For example, a scissor-switch is a type of switch used with laptop computers.
 In the picture, is an example of a scissor-switch and how the key is compressed when pressed.